dvcrn/ProxMate/description.md

 ### Basic Description for Firefox / Chrome appstore pages

-ProxMate is a free open source browser plugin for accessing pages blocked by country restrictios.
+ProxMate is the swiss knife for accessing pages!
+A free open source application that disables country restrictions automatically.

 To give a little summary, ProxMate...

 * ...unblocks Grooveshark
 * ...unblocks Hulu
 * ...unblocks Youtube
 * ...unblocks Pandora
-* ...unblocks the google play store
+* ...brings you the full google play store
+* ...allows you to set your own proxy

 And of course this is not the end!
 ProxMate will become bigger and bigger based on your requests!